County of Marin

 Meet with Observers

 The Registrar and Assistant Registrar meet with the appointed Logic and Accuracy Board/Observer panel members from the Marin County League of Women Voters and the Marin County Grand Jury to conduct the Logic and Accuracy test and explain election observer responsibilities.
 Observers are welcome.

 Public Notice of Vote Counting

-No later than 10 days prior to the election, the Registrar of Voters publishes a legal notice notifying the public of the addresses of all polling places in the county and the location of the central count site for mail ballots.
+No later than 10 days prior to the election, the Registrar of Voters publishes a legal notice notifying the public of the addresses of all vote centers in the county and the location of the central count site for mail ballots.
 The Registrar of Voters will post a notice on our website homepage at least five days in advance notifying the public of the time and place of the one percent manual tally, and time and place of selection of precincts to be tallied.